 In case you need to check your pantry or make a trip to the grocery store you will need the following ingredients to make this crockpot veggie loaded beef chili:

-For the ground beef, be sure to select a lean ground beef.
-I recommend getting the leanest that you can afford.
+- Ground beef (lean): I recommend selecting the leanest ground beef possible.
 This recipe also goes very well with ground bison.

 For this recipe, be sure that you chop up your carrot, onion, and zucchini very well.
 You will want them to be diced into small pieces.
 Large pieces and bits will not cook down well in the chili.
 One bag of baby carrots (about one pound) may seem like a lot but once they are chopped and then cooked down it won’t seem so.